mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/mongodb-administration/index.md

     $ dcos security org users grant percona-server-mongodb-service-acct dcos:superuser full
     ```

-1. In *'Services'* page of the DC/OS GUI, create a new Percona-Server-Mongodb service.
+1. In *'Services'* page of the DC/OS GUI, create a new Percona-Server-MongoDB service.
 1. Switch to the *'Service'* section of the service configuration.
 1. Enter the Service Account name *(eg: "percona-server-mongodb-service-acct")* in the field *'principal'*.
 1. Enter the Service Account secret name *(eg: "percona-server-mongodb-service-acct-secret")* in the field *'secret_name'*.